Japanese Omurice

 Chicken Rice

-Although it's called "chicken rice," the predominant flavor here is ketchup, which makes it the perfect sweet and tangy contrast to the creamy egg on top.
-For my omurice, I like using a homemade ketchup because the spices make for a more interesting flavor profile, and it's a little less sweet than the store-bought stuff.
-That being said, if you're looking for that classic taste, the bottled stuff is the way to go.
-On the flip side, if ketchup isn't your cup of tea, don't worry; you can make omurice using any kind of fried rice.
-For a more in-depth look at how to make perfect fried rice, see my Yakimeshi recipe.
+Although it's called "chicken rice," the primary seasoning is ketchup.
+This makes it the perfect sweet and tangy contrast to the creamy egg on top.
+For mine, I like using homemade ketchup because the spices make for a more interesting flavor profile, and it's a little less sweet than the store-bought stuff.
+That being said, if you're looking for that classic ketchup rice taste, the bottled stuff is the way to go.
+Many Japanese Omurice recipes add extra sugar on top of the sweetness of the ketchup, but I prefer mine more savory.
+On the flip side, if ketchup isn't your cup of tea, don't worry; you can make this omurice recipe using any kind of fried rice like Yakimeshi, Kimchi Fried Rice, Curry Fried Rice, or Japanese Garlic Rice.

-Although I almost always advocate using chicken thighs over breast meat, this is one of the rare exceptions where I feel like breast meat works better.
-Just be careful not overcook it or it will get tough.
+I almost always advocate using skin on chicken thighs over breast meat; this is one of the rare exceptions where I feel like breast meat works better.
+Just be careful not to overcook the chicken pieces, or they will get tough.
+You could also replace the chicken with another protein like tofu or ground beef.

-Other than that, I like to brown some onions to get a little more flavor into the rice.
-I also add some oyster sauce as a more flavorful alternative to soy sauce; this helps balance out the sweetness of the ketchup with plenty of umami.
-Some people also like to add other vegetables to their chicken rice like carrots and peas, which is fine, but I think they're unnecessary unless you're trying to get your kids to eat more vegetables.
-I usually serve this with a side salad.
+Other than that, I like to brown some onions (or garlic) to get a little more flavor into the dish.
+I also add some oyster sauce as a more flavorful alternative to soy sauce; this helps balance out the tanginess of the ketchup with plenty of umami.
+Some people also like to add other vegetables to their chicken rice like carrots, peas, or bell peppers, which is fine, but I think they're unnecessary unless you're trying to get your kids to eat more vegetables.

 Omelette

-The omelette is more about the cooking technique than the ingredients, but I do like to use eggs with very vivid yolks, so that the omelette turns out nice and golden.
-I also add a bit of cream, which ups the richness to balance out the acidity of the rice.
-If you're really looking for something over-the-top, try adding some grated cheese to the eggs.
+The omelette is more about the cooking technique than the ingredients, but I like to use eggs with very vivid yolks, so it turns out golden yellow.
+Butter imparts extra flavor, and I also add a bit of cream, which ups the richness to balance out the acidity of the rice.
+A pinch of salt lifts the flavors, but if you're really looking for something over-the-top, try adding some grated cheese to the eggs.

 Sauce

-Although omurice is usually just sauced with ketchup, it's sometimes also served with a more flavorful sauce such as the sauce from Hayashi Rice (Omuhayashi - オムハヤシ) or Japanese Curry (Omukarei - オムカレー), or Meat Sauce (Omumeato - オムミート).
-For the last one, you could even do away with the rice and add spaghetti, which turns it into Omusupa (オムスパ).
-As you can see, there's a lot of opportunities to get creative here.
+Although Japanese omelette rice is usually just decorated on the surface with ketchup, it's sometimes also served with a more flavorful sauces such as the sauce from Hayashi Rice (Omuhayashi - オムハヤシ) or Japanese Curry (Omukarei - オムカレー), or Meat Sauce (Omumeato - オムミート).
+For the last one, you could even change up the filling and make it with spaghetti with meat sauce, which turns it into Omusupa (オムスパ).
+As you can see, there are a lot of creative variations here.

 How to Make Omurice

-Making chicken rice is pretty straight forward.
-I start by marinating the chicken in a bit of soy sauce to ensure it's well-seasoned.
+Making chicken rice is pretty straightforward and only requires a few minutes of prep time.
+I start by marinating the chicken pieces in a bit of regular soy sauce to ensure they're well-seasoned.
 Then I brown some onions before throwing the chicken in and stir-frying it.
-The trick to having tender chicken in your omurice is to add the rice before the chicken is fully cooked through.
-I usually go in with the rice as soon as I can't see any raw sides on the chicken.
-This gives you plenty of time to get the rice nice and caramelized without turning the chicken chewy.
-Once the rice is heated through, I add the ketchup and oyster sauce, and stir-fry until the sauces start caramelizing around the rice.
-Then you can load the rice into a mold and invert it onto a plate.
-I usually leave the mold on the plate until my eggs are done to help keep the rice warm.
+The trick to having tender chicken in your omelette rice is to add the Japanese short-grain rice before the chicken is fully cooked through.
+I usually go in with it as soon as I can't see any raw edges on the chicken, just a few minutes after I start cooking it.
+This gives you plenty of time to get the cooked rice nice and caramelized without turning the chicken chewy.
+Once it's heated through, I add the ketchup and oyster sauce and stir-fry until the tangy sauces start caramelizing.
+This should take 2 to 3 minutes.
+Season with black pepper, and then you can load the savory chicken rice into a mold and invert it onto a plate.
+I usually leave the mold on the plate to help keep the rice warm for the time it takes to make the omelette.

-Once you've melted the butter in the pan, add the egg mixture and give it a few seconds to set up at the bottom.
-Then you just gently scramble them while shaking the pan, which redistributes the uncooked egg as you break up the curds.
-I usually take the omelette off the heat once there are no big pools of egg left, as carryover cooking will thicken the remaining egg into a rich, creamy sauce.
-But before you take the pan off the stove, blast it with heat for a few seconds.
-This will vaporize any liquid between the egg and the pan, making the egg slide out easily.
+Melt the butter in a non-stick pan over medium heat (this is a must, to get the egg cleanly out of the pan).
+Once the butter has melted, add the egg mixture and give it a few seconds to set up at the bottom.
+Then, gently scramble them with chopsticks while shaking the pan, which redistributes the uncooked egg as you break up the curds.
+This gives the mixture an even, fluffy texture.
+I usually take the omelette off the heat once there are no big pools of raw egg left, as carryover cooking will continue thickening the remaining egg into a rich, creamy sauce.
+Before you take the pan off the stove, blast it on high heat for a few seconds.
+This will vaporize any liquid between the egg and the pan, loosening the edges and making the egg easily slide out of the pan.

-Although soft scrambled eggs aren't quite as smooth of a canvas to paint on, you can still do fun shapes such as stripes, hearts, stars, or faces using ketchup in a squeeze bottle.
+Although soft scrambled eggs aren't quite a smooth omelette surface to paint on, you can still create fun shapes, like stripes, hearts, stars, or faces using additional ketchup in a squeeze bottle.
+Or you can just add a drizzle of ketchup on top, like I did.
+Omurice can also be served with a demi-glace sauce on top.

 📖 Recipe